t-systems-on-site-services-gmbh/fasttext-on-wikipedia/README.md

-# fasttext-on-wikipedia-
+# fastText on Wikipedia
-fastText trained on Wikipedia text corpus
+In this repository we publish several fastText embeddings trained on Wikipedia data.